Randomized truncation of quantum states: Computational hardness for mixed states

 \section{Computational hardness for mixed states}

 How hard is it to compute approximations by sparse states or states with small Schmidt numbers?
 For an arbitrary state $\rho \in \cD(\bbC^d)$ the problem is computationally intractable.
-In fact, even weak membership of $\cI_k$ and $\cS_k$ is $\NP$-hard\footnote{Weak membership of a convex set $S$ is the task of deciding whether $\rho \in S$ or $\rho$ is $\eps$-close to $S$ in Euclidean distance.
+In fact, even weak membership of $\cI_k$ and $\cS_k$ is $\NP$-hard\footnote{Weak membership of a convex set $S$ is the task of deciding whether $\rho$ is in the $\eps$-interior or $\eps$-exterior of $S$ in Euclidean distance.
 Weak linear optimization is the task of approximately solving $\max_{\sigma\in S} \tr[M\sigma]$ up to additive error $\eps$.
 These terms are defined in detail in \cite{GLS12}.}.
 As a consequence, computing $F_k(\rho)$, $F_k^{(E)}(\rho)$, $T_k(\rho)$, and $T_k^{(E)}(\rho)$ is $\NP$-hard in general.

-For entanglement, weak membership of $\cS_1$ is precisely the separability problem, which is known to be $\NP$-hard \cite{gurvits2003classical, gharibian2008strong}.
+For entanglement, weak membership of $\cS_1$ is precisely the separability problem, which is known to be $\NP$-complete \cite{gurvits2003classical, gharibian2008strong}.
 In contrast, checking 1-sparsity is trivial: $\rho\in\cI_1$ if and only if $\rho$ is diagonal in the standard basis.
-However, for larger $k$, the problem again becomes $\NP$-hard. \begin{prop} Given $\rho \in \cD(\bbC^d)$ and $k$, the problem of weak membership of $\rho$ in $\cI_k$ is $\NP$-hard. \end{prop} \begin{proof} Weak membership, weak separation, and weak linear optimization are polynomial-time equivalent for convex sets \cite{GLS12}.
+However, for larger $k$, the problem again becomes $\NP$-hard. \begin{prop} Given $\rho \in \cD(\bbC^d)$ and $k$, the problem of weak membership of $\rho$ in $\cI_k$ is $\NP$-complete. \end{prop} \begin{proof} By Carath\'{e}odory's theorem, any element in $\cI_k$ can be written as a mixture of at most $d^2 + 1$ $k$-sparse states.
+This shows the existence of an efficiently verifiable witness for weak membership, so the problem is in $\NP$.
+To prove hardness, we use the fact that weak membership, weak separation, and weak linear optimization are polynomial-time equivalent for convex sets \cite{GLS12}.
 Thus it suffices to consider weak linear optimization over $\cI_k$, i.e.

 The maximum is achieved at an extreme point of $\cI_k$, namely a pure $k$-sparse state.
 Equivalently,

 where $M_S$ is the $k\times k$ principal submatrix of $M$ indexed by $S$.